kevincrans/dsihax.github.io/README.md

 ## Welcome to Official DSiHAX

 You can use the [Good DSiHAX v.
-0.9b here](https://github.com/zeitrn/dsihax.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+0.9b here](https://github.com/zeitrn/dsihax.github.io/edit/master/README.md) to bring good use to unnessecary dsiware.

+N00B FEATURES:
+Easy Gamecart removal (W/ System turned on)

 ### Markdown